-The potential earnout payments were based on 2007 and 2008 performance, as defined by the share purchase agreement and were recorded in U.S. dollars using the exchange rate at the time of payment.
-In 2008, the Company paid £1,054,000 (approximately \$2,111,000) related to the 2007 performance.
-In the first quarter of 2009, the Company paid £509,000 (approximately \$748,000) related to the 2008 performance.
-The payments have been allocated to goodwill as additional purchase price, in accordance with Business Combinations Topic of the FASB ASC.
+In June 2007, the Company acquired all of the shares of privately-held AKOS Limited (AKOS), based in the United Kingdom.
+This transaction included an earnout provision based on 2007 and 2008 performance, as defined by the share purchase agreement.
+In the first quarter of 2008, the Company paid £1,054,000 (approximately \$2,111,000) related to the 2007 performance.
+In the second quarter of 2009, the Company paid the sellers approximately £509,000 (approximately \$748,000) related to the 2008 performance.
+The payments have been allocated to goodwill as additional purchase price, in accordance with the Business Combinations Topic of the FASB ASC.
 During the fourth quarter of 2008, all of the funds held in escrow were released to the sellers.
+AKOS is a provider of drug safety, regulatory and clinical trial services to pharmaceutical and biotechnology companies in Europe, the United States, Canada and Asia.